 2. Are bananas good for constipation in babies?

 Bananas are not good for relieving constipation.
 Usually, applesauce, cereal, and bananas cause constipation in babies.
-You may try a different baby cereal, oatmeal, barley, plums, and prunes to ease the bowel movement (13).
+To ease bowel movements, you may try different baby foods that help with constipation, such as oatmeal, barley, plums, and prunes (13).

 3. How does introducing solid foods affect constipation in babies?